Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 For the achiral SG no.~190 ($P \bar{6} 2c$), the primary candidate materials include Ce$_2$NiGe$_3$~\cite{kalsi2014neutron} and Ce$_2$RhSi$_3$~\cite{szytula1993neutron,leciejewicz1995antiferromagnetic}, which are both reported to have a magnetic transition.
 Above the magnetic transition and in the paramagnetic phase, these heavy fermion compounds host Kondo-driven Weyl-nodal lines on the BZ boundary, together with a fourth-order anomalous Hall response ($j_\mu \propto \sigma_{\mu\alpha\beta\gamma\delta} E_\alpha E_\beta E_\gamma E_\delta$) as the leading order response induced by the Berry curvature.
 On the other hand, if the time-reversal symmetry is broken, the Kondo state of Ce$_2$NiGe$_3$ and Ce$_2$RhSi$_3$ with SG no.~190 ($P \bar{6} 2c$) would carry instead a Berry-curvature-induced third-order anomalous Hall effect ($j_\mu \propto \sigma_{\mu\alpha\beta\gamma} E_\alpha E_\beta E_\gamma$) as the leading order response.

 Because of the reported possibility that Ce$_2$NiGe$_3$~\cite{huo2001electric} and Ce$_2$RhSi$_3$~\cite{chevalier1984anew,das1994magnetic,kase2009antiferromagnetic,szlawska2009antiferromagnetic} may crystallize in other forms, we perform new experiments on Ce$_2$NiGe$_3$ and present our results in Supplementary Note 15 and Supplementary Figs.~24--27.
 We confirm that Ce$_2$NiGe$_3$ has the achiral SG no.~190 ($P \bar{6} 2c$), has a magnetic transition, and has a semimetallic-type resistivity.
-We further present new results for Ce$_2$NiGe$_3$ on the magnetoresistivity and anomalous Hall conductivity, which confirm the Kondo physics and establish that the anomalous Hall effect is dominated by the intrinsic contribution.
+We further present new results for Ce$_2$NiGe$_3$ on the magnetoresistivity and Hall resistivity, which confirm the Kondo physics.

 For the achiral SG no.~176 ($P 6_3 / m$), the primary candidate materials include Ce$_6$Rh$_{32}$P$_{17}$~\cite{pivan1988crystal} and Ce$_6$Co$_{2-\delta}$Si$_3$~\cite{gaudin2007on,chevalier2007the}.
 If the time-reversal symmetry is broken, the Kondo state with SG no.~176 ($P 6_3 / m$) would carry a first-order anomalous Hall effect ($j_\mu \propto \sigma_{\mu\alpha} E_\alpha$) as the leading order response from the Berry curvature.